 In 1954 the Biennale di Venezia dedicated a retrospective to him.

-His works are conserved at the GAM of Turin, the MART of Trento and Rovereto, as well as at the Fine Arts Museum of Boston and the National Art Gallery of Washington.
+Many museums such as GAM in Turin, MART in Trento and Rovereto, as well as the Fine Arts Museum in Boston and the National Art Gallery in Washington hold some of his works.